zabbix/ansible-collection/plugins/README.md

 ### Output examples

 ### Example 6
-To limit fields in output you can specified list of fields in output options.
+To limit fields in output, you can specified list of fields in output options.
 In this example will be given only name and two mandatory fields (hostid and host).

 ```yaml